amrxtgh69/gochat-backend/README.md

-gochat-backend
+# gochat-backend

+## Setup Backend

-1. clone the repo and cd into itgo
+1. clone the repo and cd into it
 2. run ```go mod tidy```
 3. download mysql and setup
 4. make a mysql user with username root and password root
-5. login to the mysql shell ```mysql -u root -p```
+5. login to the mysql shell with the password you have created ```mysql -u root -p```
-6. If database is not already created copy and pase this command bellow:
+6. If database is not created already, copy and paste this command below:
 ```
 CREATE DATABASE myapp;
 USE myapp;